Enigma-0x4D/SandBox-UASMv2/README.md

 - `%marker <text>`\
   Adds a marker to the compiled code, which can help with debugging and identyfying the locations of selected code fragments.

+- `%skip_to <byte>`\
+  Sets the address of the next instruction and fills the skipped bytes with `0x00`.

+- `%align <num of bytes>`\
+  Adds empty bytes so that the address of the next instruction is a multiple of the specified number.

+- `%inherit <'all'/macros...>`\
+  Copies local macros from the previous file to the current one.

 - `%error [code] <description>`\
   Generates an error with the specified code.\
   This command can be used to trigger errors for debugging purposes.

+- `%file_def <name>`\
+  Marks the start of a new file definition.
+Can be used with %file_end to create files that can later be included with `%include` command.
+This allows multiple smaller files to be stored within a larger file for better code organization.

+- `%file_end`\
+  Marks the end of a file.

 - `%file_push <path> [args...]`\
   Pushes a new file onto the stack for processing.
 The file's path and optional parameters can be provided.
 Each file push isolates macros and other settings within its scope.\
-  **However, it's important to remember that manually managing the file stack can lead to many potential errors, and it is strongly recommended to use `%include` command instead.**
+  **However, it's important to remember that manually managing the file stack can lead to many potential errors and it is strongly recommended to use the `%include` command instead.**

-- `%file_pop`
+- `%file_pop`\
   Pops the most recently pushed file off the stack.